-A new custom online Candidate Filing feature on the Registrar of Voters' website is available at ocvote.com.
+A custom online Candidate Filing feature on the Registrar of Voters' website is available at ocvote.com.
 Hover over "Voting" and then select "Online Candidate Filing" in the drop-down menu under "Candidate Info".

-This portal allows candidates to start the Candidate Filing process, download many of the required documents, and return some of the documents to the Registrar of Voters' office.
+This portal allows candidates to start the Candidate Filing process and download many of the required documents, prior to filing the documents at the Registrar of Voters' office.

-This new service will benefit you, the candidate.
+This service will benefit you, the candidate.
 Candidate Filing cannot be totally completed online due to State law, but it should make your filing process simpler and easier to understand.
 Benefits to the candidate include:

-- The Candidate's Statement of Qualifications Deposit may be paid online by credit card. - Draft Candidates' Statements of Qualifications may be electronically submitted, allowing Registrar of Voters' staff to format the statements prior to the candidates coming to the office to sign the final documents.
-Formatting statements is time consuming; by submitting their statements online, candidates will reduce their time spent at the Registrar of Voters' office. - Download and complete the Ballot Designation Worksheet, Code of Fair Campaign Practices, and Campaign Finance Forms prior to filing them at the Registrar of Voters' office.
+- The Candidate Information Form may be completed and returned; - The candidate's qualifications to run for a specific contest can be verified; - The Candidate's Statement of Qualifications Deposit may be paid online by credit card; - Draft Candidates' Statements of Qualifications may be electronically submitted, allowing Registrar of Voters' staff to format the statements prior to the candidates coming to the office to sign the final documents.
+Formatting statements is time consuming; by submitting statements online, candidates will reduce their time spent at the Registrar of Voters' office; and - The Ballot Designation Worksheet, Code of Fair Campaign Practices, and Campaign Finance Reporting Forms may be downloaded prior to filing them at the Registrar of Voters' office.